fleaflet/flutter_map/docs/plugins/list.md

 :::tip Got Your Own Plugin?
 If you've made your own plugin that you're willing to share, you can add it to this list by creating a pull request in GitHub.

-When submitting a plugin & PR, please ensure:
+When submitting a plugin & PR, please ensure the plugin:

-- the plugin _preferably_ includes 'flutter\_map\_' in the name,
+- _preferably_ includes 'flutter\_map\_' in the name,
-- the plugin is available via a pub.dev installation - if you require an exception, please state this in your PR body clearly,
+- is available via a pub.dev installation - if you require an exception, please state this in your PR body clearly,
-- you intend to maintain the plugin for at least 6 months after PR merge - this means answering issues to the best of your ability and not archiving the repository or pub.dev page,

-- the plugin documentation includes enough information for installation and basic setup/functionality,
+- has documentation including enough information for installation and basic setup/functionality,
-- the plugin documentation uses correct grammar and spelling,
-- the plugin includes a runnable example and/or screenshots,
+- includes a runnable example and/or screenshots,

-- the PR body & plugin description uses correct grammar and spelling,
-- the plugin description contains the words 'IN BETA' if your plugin is in beta,
-- the plugin description accurately and concisely represents your plugin (under 180 characters),
+- description accurately and concisely represents your plugin (under 180 characters),
 :::